 Paper copies of the interviews and an electronic copy of the Neglected Voices archive are available.
 A backup electronic copy of the Neglected Voices archive is held in the Library, with another copy at the British Library.

 Access is by appointment only.
 To request an appointment please e-mail Special.Collections@brunel.ac.uk giving at least 2 working days notice.
-Appointments are subject to staff availability and only available between 9.30am and 5pm Monday – Wednesday.
+Appointments are subject to staff availability.
 You can check when we are open on the Using our collections page